Cuthbert Collingwood, 1st Baron Collingwood: Memorials

-A large monument, The Collingwood Monument, stands in his honour and overlooks the River Tyne at Tynemouth.
+A large monument, the Collingwood Monument, stands in his honour and overlooks the River Tyne at Tynemouth.
 His Grade II listed statue was sculpted by John Graham Lough and stands atop a pedestal designed by John Dobson.
 The four cannon on the walls flanking the steps at its base came from his flagship, Royal Sovereign.
+There is also a carved memorial to him at Newcastle Cathedral.